 Why can't all infections be avoided?

-However hard we work, not all infections can be avoided; patients may:
+However hard we work, not all infections can be avoided – you may:

-already have an infection when they come into hospital
+- already have an infection when you come into hospital

-have a low immune system (the body's defence system), making them more vulnerable to infections
+- have a low immune system (the body's defence system), making you more vulnerable to infections.

 Patient information videos

 To help our patients with their preparation for surgery and to equip them with information on how to manage their wounds to prevent wound infections after surgery, the Infection Prevention and Control Department have new animated patient guidance videos.